OGtheZ/BlogPosts/README.md

     1. the database type used in this project is Postgresql
     2. create a database and add the host, port, user, password and database name
     3. set SCOUT_DRIVER to database to make models searchable the database
-    4. additionally you can set up an email manager, to use email verification, password recovery provided by breeze, the functionality has not been removed
+    4. setup mailer data to use password reset functionality. for tests you can use mailtrap.io e.g.
+    5. email verification is not enabled in project by default
 4. run migrations with the command: php artisan migrate
 5. populate the database with the command: php artisan db:seed
     1. this will create: